adamayoung/starling-round-up/docs/PROJECT-SUMMARY.md

 ## Testing

-The following methods for testing and verifying the requirements of this app have been used:
+The following methods for testing and verifying the requirements of the app have been used:

 * Unit testing